phanumat/Documentation/cloud-and-lan-connected-device-types-developers-guide/building-lan-connected-device-types/building-the-service-manager.rst

         }
     }

-.. note:: HubResponse is a class supplied by the SmartThings platform.
+.. note:: HubResponse is a class supplied by the PEA HiVE platform.
 Here are some pieces of data that are included:

     * **description** - The raw message received by the device connectivity layer
-    * **hubId** - The UUID of the SmartThings Hub that received the response
+    * **hubId** - The UUID of the PEA HiVE Hub that received the response
     * **status** - HTTP status code of the response
     * **headers** - Map of the HTTP headers of the response
     * **body** - String of the HTTP response body